 5. Beauty And Joy

-This may seem obvious but flowers are beautiful and they can bring you and all who see them joy.
-Planing flowers will make your yard beautiful for the whole neighborhood to enjoy.
+This may seem obvious but fresh flowers are beautiful.
+They can bring you and all who see them joy.
+Planting flowers will make your yard beautiful for the whole neighborhood to enjoy.
 You can also cut the flowers and make bouquets for the special people you love.
+From special occasions to a simple surprise, a floral arrangement is sure to bring positive emotion.
+It can even help lower stress levels for the recipient and the giver.
+Fresh cut flowers are an easy way to make someone’s day!
+In fact, their positive energy is why they are often given to hospital patients to brighten their day and spread cheer.

 Conclusion